Woodworking plan software – not just drawing or designing

 The most basic need is for drawings with dimensions.
 I have already covered that.
 Again an important – critical – ability is to adapt to changes.
 Can you quickly change the design and have the dimensioned drawings reflect those changes.

 You will need a list of parts to know what to cut.
 But that list can help you understand your project.
-Review the list – may be on paper, or as a spreadsheet, or in your woodworking design software – might point out problems or opportunities.
+Review the list – may be on paper, or as a spreadsheet, or in your kitchen design software – might point out problems or opportunities.
 Does the list seem correct to you?
 Is anything missing?
 If it is wrong on the list, it is wrong in the design.

 The ability to create your shopping list for materials, hopefully with prices, is valuable.